Woods-Jack/Woods-Jack/README.md

 # Hi there, I'm Jack 👋

+_MEng Mechanical Engineering graduate from University of Bath, now Associate Software Engineer at Publicis Sapient.
+Passionate about theatre, Formula 1, coffee brewing, and travel._

 ## About Me

 🔭 I'm currently working on Generative AI SDLC Tools and innovative solutions, primarily in Retail / Consumer Products